Uppalapa/Uppalapati_Nayana_spring2017/README.md

 *	jobsapplication table holds details of jobs applied by the job seeker like the status and user id, jobid
 *	reviews table: holds the reviews for interview like salary rating, work life, comments, review date etc provided by the jobseeker
 *	users table: holds the personal information of the users like address, emailid, username, password etc
+### Screens
+* As soon as we run the application this is the first page that.
+Used Velocity concepts to design this screen.
+We can see Created index.vm used div element to get the grid format
+* Login refers to ${contextPath}/home and login controller will check the login credentials with different roles if they do not match controller will direct to the error page
+* Register refers to ${contextPath}/register and Register controller will validate the form and on click of submit button